Nikola-Simovic/full-stack-shopping-list/README.md

 ### How to run locally:

+In order to run the code locally, run npm install in the appropriate folders (frontend and backend), after which by running the "npm start" command in the terminal, the frontend or backend will start functioning and will be accessible on your localhost via ports 3000 and 5000.

-- dependencies that need to be installed:
+dependencies that need to be installed:

 for backend dependencies:
 ```